 The newly-opened “Allianz Arena Showroom” shines in the foyer of the club museum.
 A special all-round experience of around 35 square metres, the concept brings guests closer to the FC Bayern stadium in all its facets in a digital and interactive way.
 But the Arena Tour will also return for visitors.
 As usual, the current offer provides exciting insights and background information about one of the most beautiful stadiums in the world.

 The stadium and museum will operate in compliance with applicable distancing and hygiene rules.
-The use of an FFP2 mask is mandatory for visitors.
+The use of a mask is mandatory for visitors.
 Limiting the number of visitors ensures the prescribed minimum distance of 1.5 metres can be maintained.
 Hygiene protection is installed in the checkout and store areas, and all waiting areas include distance markings.